allyourbasepair/rbscalculator/model/datasets/readme.md

 this information so they were removed.
 Apart from this, `train` is a copy of `source`.

-`salis_v2_1.xlsx` contians the predicted output of the sequences in the `train` dataset from Salis' RBS Calculator v2.1.
-This dataset is included to aid in the initial development of our RBS Calculator.
+`salis_v2_1.xlsx` contains the predicted output of the sequences in the `train` dataset from Salis' RBS Calculator v2.1.
+This file is included to aid in the initial development of our RBS Calculator.
 The excel file also includes a sheet to compare the output from our RBS calculator with the results from the RBS Calculator v2.1.